3 November 2023

 When a web page takes just one second longer to load it can result in 11% fewer views and greater customer dissatisfaction.
 Consumers expect a site to load in less than two seconds.

-With more websites than ever before and countless other distractions, yours has to grab the attention of users instantly or you’ve already lost them.
+With more websites than ever and countless other distractions, yours has to grab users’ attention instantly or you’ve already lost them.
+This has made the work of web designers more important than ever.

 Why web designers are important